BitCurator/bitcurator-access-webtools/README.md

 # Dependencies

 DIMAC is a Flask app.
-It has been tested with Python 2.7.3, Flask 0.10, and the related dependencies for Flask (including Jinja2).
+It has been tested with Python 2.7.3, Flask 0.11, Jinja2, and Postgres 9.1 (but will likely work with other versions).
+If you're unsure whether you have the correct dependencies, see the "Dependencies" section below.

 On a Debian or Ubuntu system, fulfilling these dependencies is easy.
 Just run the following commands to install python-pip and flask:

 * sudo apt-get install python-pip
 * sudo pip install flask

+In order to use the database backend, you'll also need postgresql.
+On a Ubuntu or Debian system, you can install this with the following command:

+* sudo apt-get install postgresql

+PGAdmin 3 will simplify the process of managing databases you may use with the application.
+You can install this with:

+* sudo apt-get install pgadmin3

+In order to build server-side applications (and configure psycopg2 for use by the Flask app) you'll need the postgresql server development package:

+* sudo apt-get install postgresql-server-dev-9.1

+You'll also need psycopg2 and SQLAlchemy to run the app:

+* sudo pip install -U psycopq2
+* sudo pip install Flask-SQLAlchemy

+(More coming soon)

 # DIMAC Documentation